apeskinian/p5_treasures_untold/README.md

 - ### Navigation

-    **Note:** Tapping/clicking on the main logo will bring you back to the home page on both mobile and desktop versions.
+    **Note:** Tapping/clicking on the main title will bring you back to the home page on both mobile and desktop versions.

     ### Mobile